This set of Cytogenetics Assessment Questions and Answers focuses on “Transcription in Eukaryotes : Gene Silencing at Telomere”.

 d) HAT inactivation

 Explanation: HAT acetylates the histone H3 and H4 so it activates the gene while HDAC deacetylates them and inactivates the genes.
-Under condition when HAT is active but HDAC is inactive we will get expression of both the telomere gene which is normally repressed.
+Under condition when HAT is active but HDAC is inactive we will get an expression of both the telomere gene which is normally repressed.
 This will lead to a-alpha mating type.

 7. RAP1 binds to ____________